carlostxrres/carlostxrres/README.md

 And secretly, I hope JSON will someday agree with me.

 ### :question: Prioritize chained ternaries
-I find chained ternaries underused.
-They streamline decisions without the bloat of traditional conditionals and switches:
+I find chained ternaries underused, while they streamline decisions without the bloat of traditional conditionals and switches:
 ```javascript
 const discount = quantity < 10
     ?
 0